 Powder Day.
 Just hearing those two words is exciting for any true skier or snowboarder.

-There's something amazingly blissful about floating through the Montana cold smoke.
-When you're lucky enough to snag a powder day at Big Sky Resort you need to make the most of this life changing opportunity.
+There's something amazingly blissful about floating through the Montana powder.
+When you're lucky enough to snag a powder day at Big Sky Resort, you need to make the most of this rare opportunity.

 One of the beautiful things about a powder day at Big Sky Resort is that it doesn't happen everyday.
 Sure Big Sky gets plenty of snow - over 400 inches per year.
 But that doesn't mean that it's bottomless on a daily basis.
-That type of powder Shangri-la is hard to find anyone (and definitely doesn't exist at any world class resort).
+That type of powder is hard to find just anywhere.
 So when it snows and the flakes start to stack up, it's something special that needs to be taken advantage of.

 The following tips will help you make the most of a powder day at Big Sky Resort: